bcmichael/RNMR-Docs/docs/command/full_command.md

 `LPDEV` selects the printer to be used for text output from the commands `LP`, `LPA`, `LPK`, `LPK2D`.
 The choice of printers is the same for each spectrometer, but each spectrometer may be assigned a different default  printer when RNMR is initialized.
 The file RNMR:[RNMR]CFGQUE.DAT contains a list of all printers that may be selected by `LPDEV`.
-The "`LPDEV`" parameter in the file RNMR:[RNMR]CFGTBL.DAT sets the default print device  at RNMR startup time.
+The "LPDEV" parameter in the file RNMR:[RNMR]CFGTBL.DAT sets the default print device  at RNMR startup time.

 `LPDEV` takes one parameter, "device", which is the name of the print device to be selected for all subsequent text printing.
 If this argument is missing from the command line, RNMR will prompt for a device with the current print